vivid-inc/polypara/README.md

 - Document instructions for incorporating (including fetching the JARs of) and using both the annotation JAR and the Maven plugin.
 Specify when the annotation should be used.
 Ensure that the JCenter Maven repository is included in your Maven configuration.

 Do:
+- Code cleanup
+- Tests
+- Support the refactoring of a `@Constant` field's FQN or type.
 - Bake motivation, principles, and design decisions into the documentation and the code.
 - Ensure that Maven can access all indicated versions.
 - Publish to JCenter.
 Maven Central won't accept our Maven G:A because we don't control the "vivid" TLD.